abhishekdabas31/Predicting-House-Prices-in-King-county/README.md

 1. Loading the "King House County Data" taken from Kaggle
 2. Exploring the Data:-
+We are using many data visualization techniques like bar graphs, pair plots, dist plots, heat maps and box plot to understand and visualize the data to see the patterns.

 > Performing basic functions like data.describe()